Ghaziabad: Woman who levelled 'fabricated' gang-rape charge booked along with 3 others | Law-Order

 Delhi Commission for Women chief Swati Maliwal on Wednesday had said that the 36-year-old woman was found wrapped in a jute bag, with her hands and legs tied, and an iron rod was inserted in her private parts.

-However, the Ghaziabad police on Thursday dismissed as ''fabricated'' the Delhi woman's claim that she had been raped and brutalised by five men and that a had been hatched over a dispute over a ''small'' property.
+However, the Ghaziabad police on Thursday dismissed as ''fabricated'' the Delhi woman's claim that she had been raped and brutalised by five men and said a conspiracy had been hatched over a dispute over a ''small'' property.

 The National Commission for Women has also said that contradictory statements were made by the woman and her family members.